Never Miss a Crashing Pod Again

 kubectlaccess to each cluster for the initial RBAC setup- A Gmail account with 2FA enabled (required for App Passwords)

-- Network line-of-sight from the Docker host to each cluster's API server (
+- Network line-of-sight from the Docker host to each cluster's API server on port 6443

 Step 1 — Create ServiceAccounts on each cluster